 Many of us say hello and goodbye to each day as we watch the sun rise and set.
-Viewing spots throughout the nation hold annual celebrations on New Year’s Eve and on the day of the New Year to welcome this once-in-a-year event.
-While the last sunset of the passing year and the first sunrise of the new can feel extra special, inclement weather or simply oversleeping can hamper any viewing plans.
-Thankfully, the very nature of the sunrise means you have a chance to watch it every day!
+Although it is a repeating cycle, the last sunset and the first sunrise of the year feel extra-special.
+Thus, many viewing spots throughout the nation hold annual celebrations on New Year’s Eve and on the day of the New Year to welcome this once-in-a-year event.
 If you’re looking for ways to start out your year with some positive energy, head to one of our recommended viewing spots!

 With its refreshing, spacious view of Seoul, Haneul Park, meaning “sky park” in Korean, is a famous spot to seek the sunset and sunrise.
 Walking up the stairs to Haneul Park at dawn right before sunrise gives off a tranquil atmosphere with its surrounding shades of deep blue and crimson light.
 Haneul Park Sunrise Event takes place annually on New Year’s Day to commemorate the coming of the New Year.